 Have Earnings And Dividends Been Growing?

-Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
+Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
 If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
-Fortunately for readers, Fortune Brands Home & Security's earnings per share have been growing at 18% a year for the past five years.
+For this reason, we're glad to see Fortune Brands Home & Security's earnings per share have risen 13% per annum over the last five years.
 Earnings per share are growing rapidly and the company is keeping more than half of its earnings within the business; an attractive combination which could suggest the company is focused on reinvesting to grow earnings further.
 This will make it easier to fund future growth efforts and we think this is an attractive combination - plus the dividend can always be increased later.

-The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-Since the start of our data, 6 years ago, Fortune Brands Home & Security has lifted its dividend by approximately 14% a year on average.
+Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
+Fortune Brands Home & Security has delivered 13% dividend growth per year on average over the past seven years.
 It's great to see earnings per share growing rapidly over several years, and dividends per share growing right along with it.

-Wondering what the future holds for Fortune Brands Home & Security?
-See what the 15 analysts we track are forecasting, with this visualisation of its historical and future estimated earnings and cash flow
+Curious what other investors think of Fortune Brands Home & Security?
+See what analysts are forecasting, with this visualisation of its historical and future estimated earnings and cash flow.